Melanie has a BS in physical science and is in grad school for analytics and modeling. She also runs a YouTube channel: The Curious Coder.

 Making it through organic chemistry is no easy task!
-I didn't make it through the first time: I was extremely sick and I had the wrong mentality, so I regrouped, retook it and did so well that now I'm one of the rare weirdos that actually likes ochem.
+I didn't make it through the first time: I was extremely sick and I had the wrong mentality—so I regrouped, retook it and did so well that now I'm one of the rare weirdos that actually likes ochem.

 I realized that I had to really dedicate a hugely significant portion of my time to the course, put side projects on the back burner and approach the course differently than I did other courses.
-Here are the techniques and resources I used the second time around that got me through!
+Here are the techniques and resources I used the second time around that got me through.

-A Study Group
+1. Form a Study Group